Itvisors/mendix-ReactDnD/README.md

 |                        | dropTarget              | Added if drop target

 ### Additional marker classes
 When you want to put additional classes on a marker, without actually updating it, you can use this feature.
-For example to change the styling when the user clicks an item, to indicate it is selected.
 The value of the property is a JSON array as a string:
 ```
 [
     {